Addison Mizner: The Everglades Club

 Mizner's first big commission, and the project that made him famous, was the Everglades Club, which opened in January 1919.
-It was a "revelation" and its architectural impact "cannot be exaggerated."
+It was a "revelation" and its architectural effect "cannot be exaggerated".
 Another scholar says that Mizner "revolutionized Palm Beach architecture".

 No one had seen anything like it: a "gorgeous pink stucco palace, with arcades, wrought-iron balconies, and terra-cotta-tile roofs."
 There were two four-hundred-year-old doors, and chairs of the same antiquity.
 Hispanic tiles were everywhere.
 "It took the place by storm", said Singer years later.
 An even larger project, the 147-room mansion El Mirasol (demolished), followed in 1919.
 Mizner received many subsequent commissions, in what was the most successful part of his career.
 From 1919 to 1924 he designed about thirty-eight houses in Palm Beach.
 His clients were wealthy and socially prominent: Gurnee Munn, John Shaffer Phipps, Barclay Harding Warburton II, Anthony Joseph Drexel Biddle Jr., Edward Shearson, Rodman Wanamaker, Paul Moore Sr., and Eva Stotesbury among them.
 For them, he created "a Mediterranean village".